Vallinam: Soundtrack

 The soundtrack was composed by S. Thaman collaborating with Arivazhagan for second time.
 Kamal Haasan was said to be approached to sing a song in the film which proved false.

-Release
+Release and reception

-Although completed way before in early 2013, the film's theatrical release was delayed due to unknown reasons.
+Although completed way before in early 2013, the film's theatrical release was delayed for unknown reasons.
 It finally released on 28 February 2014.
 Baradwaj Rangan wrote in The Hindu, "Arivazhagan isn’t a lazy filmmaker, and at a time when most Tamil films have begun to look like flatly lit television serials, without the slightest interest in framing and staging, this quality cannot be underestimated".